 What firmware versions are currently hackable?

 Currently two hardware revisions of the Switch exist.
-Any Switch bought before July 2018 has a bootrom bug that allows us to launch CFW regardless of the firmware version on the Switch.
+Any Switch bought before July 2018 has a bootrom bug that allows us to run code regardless of the firmware version on the Switch.
 When Nintendo updates the system, however, CFW will usually need an update to account for it.
 This bug cannot be fixed by Nintendo once the console leaves the factory, unless the console is sent in for repairs.
 This means that all current and future firmwares will be able to launch CFW through this exploit on the old hardware revision.

 How do I use the exploit?
 How can I boot into RCM?

 To launch CFW through the exploit, the Switch needs to be in "Recovery Mode"(RCM).
 The easiest way to enter RCM is by grounding pin 10 in the right joycon rail and holding VOL+ on boot.
 Several methods and designs to do this exist, see our guide for more information.
 Once the Switch is in RCM it needs to be connected to either a computer, phone or dongle to send the exploit and the payload.

 This procedure needs to happen every time the Switch boots from a completely "off" state, otherwise the Switch will boot into the stock firmware.